Fire Risk Assessments

 If you have a question, or would like to request an FRA for a building less than six storeys, please contact our fire inspection team.

-Know your evacuation plan
+Know your evacuation strategy

-1. The 'stay put' plan
+1. The 'stay put' strategy

 Important: if your flat is affected by fire or smoke, leave immediately, closing the door behind you.
 Once you're safely outside, phone 999 for the fire brigade.

-2. The 'simultaneous evacuation' plan
+2. The 'simultaneous evacuation' strategy

 Fire alarms in buildings